miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 ## Returning to Pipulate: Local-First, Transparent AI

 But that's all a digression.
-The regression digression, haha!
+The regression digression, ahaha!
 This is about Pipulate and the local-first version of this all that does track you but is on your machine with total transparency and can be reset.
 Pipulate is a Tamagotchi-like play with a tiny quantized LLM (gemma3:4b) model.
 I just noticed